telerik/ajax-docs/api/client/Telerik.Web.UI.Editor.CommandList.md

 `None`

-### static InsertTableDialog
+### static NoCellAlign

-Inserts a Table in RadEditor
+Removes the Alignment of the Selected Cell

 #### Parameters